What’s the best gym management software platform in 2022?

 The middle service tier now includes group and shared payments—so kids no longer require a second email address when parents register them.
 This service is not available in the entry-level tier.

-Beyond that, Wodify has long been regarded as a good platform.
+Beyond that, Wodify has long been regarded as a good platform, and that hasn’t changed in 2022.

-Our advice: If you’re a current client, get in touch with Wodify and voice any concerns you have.
-If you’re thinking about using Wodify, talk to a representative and be sure to ask about how reliability issues are being addressed.
+Our advice: If you’re a current client, get in touch with Wodify to talk about any issues or requests you have.
+If you’re thinking about using Wodify, talk to a representative and bring up specific concerns to ensure the platform will do exactly what you want it to do.

 Zen Planner has a lot of capability and potential, but this comes at the expense of being a jack of all trades and a master of none.
 It would be nice to take advantage of all of the potential functions that Zen Planner provides, but instead our reviewer often has to go elsewhere to find the best solution.